ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 * Open a pull request for each modified repository.

-  * Remember to follow `pull request best practices <pull-requests>`_.
+  * Remember to follow `Pull requests`_ best practices.
   * `hub <https://hub.github.com/>`__ can be used to create pull requests from the command line.
   * If the task is planned to be released with a specific version of ROS, this information should be included in each pull request.

-* OSRF engineers who reviewed the design document should be mentioned in the pull request.
+* Package owners who reviewed the design document should be mentioned in the pull request.
 * Code review SLO: although reviewing pull requests is best-effort, it is helpful to have reviewers comment on pull requests within a week and code authors to reply back to comments within a week, so there is no loss of context.